kriszyp/xstyle/README.md

 	transition = prefix;

-New definitions can be defined anywhere in a stylesheet, including at the top level (amongst rules), within rules (or nested rules), or even directly in property names.
+New definitions and variables can be defined anywhere in a stylesheet, including at the top level (amongst rules), within rules (or nested rules), or even directly in property names.
 At the top level, a new definition makes the definition or property available for use anywhere below the definition.
 Defined within a rule, the new definition is available only within that rule declaration (or nested rules or extending rules)